-Prerequisite: MultiMd 320 Advisory: MultiMd 100 and 500 Lecture 2 hrs, Lab 2 hrs
+Prerequisite: MultiMd 320 Advisory: MultiMd 100 and 500

 Advanced development of aesthetic and conceptual skills related to design for Web Sites.
 Techniques are demonstrated to further student experience with design, Dreamweaver, HTML5 and CSS (Cascading Style Sheets).
 Focus is also placed on usability, accessibility and web standards.